2 dead in avalanche near Golden, B.C. | CBC News

 Two people have died in an avalanche outside of a ski area boundary near Golden, B.C., Avalanche Canada said Thursday.

-Avalanche Canada says a group consisting of five skiers and one snowboarder were in an area known as Terminator 2.5 when an avalanche was triggered.
-Four members of the group were involved, Avalanche Canada says.
+A group consisting of five snowboarders and one skier were in an area of southeastern B.C.'s Purcell Mountains known as Terminator 2.5 when an avalanche was triggered.
+Four members of the group were involved, Avalanche Canada said.

 The avalanche buried three members of the group.
 One was partially buried and extracted.
 Two were fully buried and did not survive.

-The latest fatalities bring the total number of avalanche deaths in B.C. in 2023 to nine, including two backcountry skiers who died Saturday in an avalanche approximately 40 kilometres south of Tatla Lake, B.C., two off-duty officers with the Nelson Police Department who were on a ski trip near Kaslo and two brothers from Pennsylvania on a guided heli-skiing trip in B.C.'s Interior.
+The latest fatalities bring the total number of avalanche deaths in B.C. in 2023 to nine, including two backcountry skiers who died Saturday in an avalanche approximately 40 kilometres south of Tatla Lake, B.C., two off-duty officers with the Nelson Police Department who were on a ski trip near Kaslo, an Alberta man who was snowmobiling south of Valemount, B.C., and two brothers from Pennsylvania who were on a guided heli-skiing trip in B.C.'s Interior.